SAP release management and agility

 This is where every company benefits from good requirements management: the specialist department can record all its wishes and requirements.
 These are evaluated and analyzed.
 The exciting thing is that, depending on the results of the analysis, a requirement can either result in an Enhance Change or even an entire project.
 Or you realize that many requirements could be clustered thematically and implemented within an expansion project.

-If you now manage to coordinate many of these tasks transparently and automate steps for testing and deployment (see Piplines), you have probably already arrived at Continuous Delivery.
+If you now manage to coordinate many of these tasks transparently and automate steps for testing and deployment (see Piplines), you have probably already arrived at Continuous Delivery. - (Bug)fixing Pace: Yes, the production downtime can be fixed directly

 There are times when immediate action is required, especially in the event of critical production errors.
 The “Fix Pace” offers precisely this flexibility.
 If there is an error in production, it should be rectified as quickly as possible – without having to wait a long time for the next deployment window.